-- Play a key role in ensuring that the school takes action to support any student who may be at risk. - With the Principal and Head Teachers, make sure that all staff, both teaching and nonteaching, are aware of their responsibilities in relation to safeguarding and child protection. - Have appropriate training in addition to the basic training that all other staff receive. - Collate and keep accurate and confidential records of any concerns about children. - Have a clear understanding of the local expectations around safeguarding, who to contact, what agencies exist and how to contact them. - Ensure that the entire school community knows who the DSL is in their setting. - Be familiar with local regulations, procedures and agencies who can offer support for safeguarding matters.
+- Play a key role in ensuring that the school takes action to support any student who may be at risk. - With the Principal and Head Teachers, make sure that all staff, both teaching and nonteaching, are aware of their responsibilities in relation to safeguarding and child protection.

+•Have appropriate training in addition to the basic training that all other staff receive.

+•Collate and keep accurate and confidential records of any concerns about children.

-All staff have the responsibility to report to the Designated Safeguarding Lead any concern they have about the safety of any child in their care.
+- Have a clear understanding of the local expectations around safeguarding, who to contact, what agencies exist and how to contact them. - •Ensure that the entire school community knows who the DSL is in their setting. - Be familiar with local regulations, procedures and agencies who can offer support for safeguarding matters. - All staff have the responsibility to report to the Designated Safeguarding Leads any concern they have about the safety of any child in their care.
 The Designated Safeguarding Lead's responsibility is to make decisions about what to do next and then to take appropriate action.

-Responsibilities on all staff (including partner organisations and contractors having regular unsupervised contact with children, where regular is defined as once a week or more)
+Responsibilities on all staff (including partner organisations and contractors having unsupervised contact with children)